ddmitv/dig-or-die-mods/plugins/friendly-fire/README.md

 Basically, adds PVP to the game.

-> [!IMPORTANT]
-> The plugin has guard mechanism of uniqualizing game's version build.
-> This will not allow players to join a host which has different version of this plugin.
-> When using this plugin the build version will (usually) look like a random sequence of numbers.

 A custom functionality a plugin provides is when a player is killed by another one (or by themselves), the death message will include another players name that killed them.

 ## Configuration